The Cinema Cafe

 August's Soundtrack recommendation is this special 3-disc set Elmer Bernstein: The Ava Collection consisting of legendary Elmer Bernstein recordings made for the Ava label between 1962 - 1965.

-The stalwart actor from Citizen Kane is Neurotic Korean war veteran George Loomis whose opening soliloquy describes the Falls' (not to mention alluding to his wife’s) hypnotic allure while matching in character insight, relevance and metaphor, the thunderous power and sumptuous beauty associated with one (make that two) of nature's most stunning natural wonders.
+The stalwart actor from Citizen Kane is Neurotic Korean war veteran George Loomis whose opening soliloquy describes the Falls' (not to mention alluding to his wife’s) hypnotic allure.
+It’s an introduction that matches in character insight, relevance and metaphor, the thunderous power and sumptuous beauty associated with one (make that two) of nature's most stunning natural wonders.

 Loomis is suffering from what would be described today as Post Traumatic Stress Disorder.
 He's married to a much younger Rose, portrayed to the sexually enticing hilt by Marilyn Monroe, who adds a contemptuous jealousy to George's already volatile psychological profile.
 They are staying at a cabin near the Canadian side of the Falls when a newly arrived vacationing couple Polly and Ray Cutler, played by Jean Peters and Max Showalter, take up residence in a cabin nearby.
 The Cutler's become acquainted with the Loomis' and thereafter, more and more unwittingly involved in their deadly affairs.